Living in Rome?

 When you look for the ideal neighborhood in Rome, the area of your choice may depend mostly on local transport and the proximity to work or school.
-One major reason for the discrepancy between Rome’s cost of living (#34 in the 2011 Mercer expat survey) and the quality of life in Rome (Mercer rank #52) is its overburdened public infrastructure.
-The most romantic villa will soon lose its attraction if endless traffic jams and commutes become part of your daily life in Rome.
+One major reason for the discrepancy between Rome’s cost of living (#42 in the 2012 Mercer expat survey) and the quality of life in Rome (Mercer rank #52) is its overburdened public infrastructure.
+The most romantic villa will soon lose its attraction if endless traffic jams and commutes become part of your daily life.

 There are some neighborhoods favored by well-to-do expatriates living in Rome.
 Cassia Flaminia (XV) is a residential area with lots of green spaces and several international schools.
 However, just like in Vigna Clara (II), a quiet and safe district which also features an international school, the transport connections between Via Cassia and the city center are far from ideal.

 If you are part of the younger expat crowd living in Rome, you will appreciate Trastevere (I), with its old-fashioned buildings, booming nightlife, and international student population.
 Older executives may gravitate towards districts such as Appia Antica (XI) — provided their paychecks are generous enough.
 The beautiful neighborhood along the Via Appia boasts plenty of luxury villas.